OUR STAFF

 PT, DPT, SCS

-Abigail Smith has been practicing physical therapy for 10 years.
-Smith was awarded Board Certification by the American Board of Physical Therapy Specialties in Sports Physical Therapy in 2012.
-Her special interest in emergency response pertains to endurance athletes.
-She has lectured nationally regarding emergency response to endurance athletes along the side of Cogent Steps, LLC founder Shelly Weinstein for the APTA.
-Smith practices emergency response to endurance runners and triathletes in local races as well as some of world’s largest races.
-Dr. Smith is also an adjunct faculty member at Norwalk Community College to which she teaches Kinesiology and Therapeutic Exercise.
+Abigail Smith has been practicing physical therapy since 2006.
+Dr. Smith was awarded board specialty certification from the ABPTS in Sports Physical Therapy in 2012.
+Her special interest in emergency response pertains to endurance athletes and high school athletics.
+Smith practices emergency response to endurance runners and triathletes in local races as well as some of

 Credentials:PT, DPT, SCS